Sep 12, 2025

 An experienced financial professional may help you set realistic, reachable goals for the short term.
 They may be able to help you with a debt-reduction strategy and to lay a solid foundation for future savings and investments.

-You might also contact a nonprofit credit counseling service to help you learn how to develop a workable budget.
+Depending on your situation, you could contact a nonprofit credit counseling service to help you learn how to develop a workable budget.
 Or consider asking a trusted friend to be your accountability partner as you work on new financial habits.

 A personal loan is an installment loan with a fixed rate and set repayment term.
 It may make budgeting easier and more predictable to have one set regular monthly payment.